Raw materials from insect biotechnology

 Insect slurry

-Thermally treated, finely ground larvae, delivered frozen in slabs (approx. 20 kg per slab).
-They serve as an alternative to fresh meat and can be processed directly in standard animal feed production lines using cutters and mixers.
+Thermally treated, finely ground larvae delivered frozen in slabs (approx. 20 kg per slab).
+This product serves as an alternative to fresh meat and can be processed directly in standard animal-feed production lines using cutters and mixers.

 Insect oil